Guidance and support for people wanting to file documents online in the Royal Courts of Justice.

-CE-File is very easy to use, just follow these 5 simple steps:
+CE-File is very easy to use, just follow these 5 simple steps to register:

 - explain what is being filed and upload the claim form or documents in Microsoft Word or PDF format.

-- pay any necessary fees either by credit card or on account.
+- pay any necessary fees either by credit or debit card or use a PBA account.

-The maximum capacity is 10MB.
+The maximum capacity is 50MB.
 If a document is too large send it in sections and make a note in the comments box.

 If your account is locked, you must wait 2 minutes for the account to unlock before you can log back into the system again, or you can reset your password from the login screen.